cklutzke/StaticTGC/README.md

 TODO List --------------------------

-Move the session to the App.vue object.

-Change component names and prop names to use kebab-case. https://vuejs.org/v2/guide/components-props.html
+Change component names and prop names to use kebab-case in HTML templates. https://vuejs.org/v2/guide/components-props.html

 Put the cart in the App.vue object.